nadine146513/nadine146513/README.md

 <h1 align="center">Hi 👋, I'm Nadine Al Hawwat</h1>
 <h3 align="center">A passionate and driven Computer Science student from Lebanon</h3>

-- 🔭 **I’m currently a second-year Computer Science student at the Lebanese American University.**
+- 🔭 **I’m a Computer Science student at the Lebanese American University.**

-- 🌟 **Seeking an internship for summer 2025.** I aim to transform my educational knowledge into meaningful impact while gaining valuable hands-on experience.

 - 💡 **Passionate about innovation and technology,** I thrive in creating efficient and impactful solutions that address real-world challenges.